You are probably making several mistakes when it comes to your AdWords Quality Score.

 The quality of your ads is calculated every time they are entered into an auction.
 However, the quality score that is displayed in your account is not representative of these real-time calculations.
 So, rather than relying on Quality Score as an all-inclusive indicator, it is better to view it as a general metric of your performance.

-Now let’s examine a few of the common misconceptions around the AdWords Quality Score.
+Now let’s examine a few of the common misconceptions.

-While a strong quality store can result in higher ad positions this does not mean that your ad position influences quality score.
+While a strong score can result in higher ad positions this does not mean that your ad position influences score.
 When your quality score is being calculated, Google considers the influence that ad positioning has on click-through-rates and makes adjustments to reduce the bias.

 Deleting or changing up the elements of an account can impact the future quality score associated with them.
 However, it will not change the history that has already been established.